How to Find the Money for Horse Sports

 By Tania Millen

-Finding the money for horse sport can be challenging, but with ingenuity, riders can discover funding in unusual places.
+Finding the money for horse sports can be challenging, but with ingenuity, riders can discover funding in unusual places.

 Cash with minimal strings attached is available through grants, bursaries, awards, and scholarships.
 Crowdfunding campaigns can raise funds online through public donations, brand ambassadors receive products at a discount, and sponsors provide free product to their riders.
 Although these funding sources won’t deliver the holy grail of fully sponsored horses, they can deliver hundreds of dollars in cash or product to riders - significantly reducing costs - and signaling to other sponsors that a rider is worth attention.

 But before searching for magical money trees, it’s worth considering how funding sources differ, as different sources may be more suitable for some riders than others.
 Funding sources may be passive (apply and wait), or active (energize strangers for a cause), while benefits and expectations of funding types differ, too.
 Award recipients may not be required to do anything other than have their photo taken when receiving a cheque, while crowdfunding campaign supporters usually expect public recognition.
 However, sponsoring businesses view sponsorship as a transaction, with riders expected to provide a return on investment.
 In the funding game, seemingly free money and products aren’t always genuinely free.